Ceelog/phpdoc-en/src/opcache/setup.md

 Installation
 ------------

-The process of installing OPcache varies depending on which version of PHP you're running.
-Please refer to the appropriate section below.

-> **Note**:
->
-> If you want to use OPcache with
-> <a href="http://xdebug.org/" class="link external">» Xdebug</a>, you
-> must load OPcache before Xdebug.

-### PHP 5.5.0 and later

 OPcache can only be compiled as a shared extension.
 If you have disabled the building of default extensions with **--disable-all**, you must compile PHP with the **--enable-opcache** option for OPcache to be